intel/llvm/sycl/doc/GetStartedGuide.md

   * Windows: `Visual Studio` version 15.7 preview 4 or later -
     [Download](https://visualstudio.microsoft.com/downloads/)

-Alternatively, you can use Docker image, that has everything you need for building
+Alternatively, you can use a Docker image that has everything you need for building
 pre-installed:

 ```